qlik-oss/sn-table/.github/CONTRIBUTION.md

 ## Releasing

-Currently only admins are able to create a release.
+Currently only admins are able to create a release, since you have to **commit and push straight to main branch** for the release script to run on Circle CI.
 A release consists of the following:

 - Bumping the package version based on your commits
 - Updating the API specification
 - Creating a new commit with the changed files
 - Creating a tag with the new version
-- Pushing the release commit and tag to master
+- Pushing the release commit and tag to main

 ### Step-By-Step

-1. Check out master and run `git pull`.
+1. Check out main and run `git pull`.
-1. Run `git clean -dfx && yarn` to make sure depenencies are up-to-date.
+1. Run `git clean -dfx && yarn` to make sure dependencies are up-to-date.
 1. Run `npm version [major | minor | patch] -m "chore(release): v%s"`.
-Use semver string based on conventional commits since last release.
+Use a [semVer string based on conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) since last release.
 Ex: `npm version patch -m "chore(release): v%s"`.
 1. Run `git push && git push --tags` to push commit and tag.
 1. Make sure all checks pass, then Circle CI automatically publishes to NPM.